dtg3/eye-validate/README.md

 ## Output

 Each time you complete a dataset, you will get a `.tsv` and a `.json` file named after the trial zip file you have loaded.
 These files contain the results of your validation and will need to be stored somewhere safe.

+## Limitations

+* You must launch the gui application from it's root directory.
+Using an absolute or relative path that launches the application from another working directory will cause the application to not be able to locate important supporting files.

+* The `.tsv` and `.json` files produced during the validation are saved to the same directory where you loaded the trial data zip file and cannot be changed at this time through the interface.